developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 	* Preamble None - Transmit no preamble (default).
 Select the appropriate option to match the host system.
 * Convert UPCE0 To UPCA - Enable to convert UPCE0 (zero suppressed) decoded data to UPC-A format before transmission.
 After conversion, the data follows UPC-A format and is affected by UPC-A programming selections.
 Disable to transmit UPCE0 decoded data as UPCE0 data, without conversion (default - disabled).

+## EAN-8

+* Convert EAN8 To EAN13 - Enables or disables the conversion of EAN8 to EAN13.

 ## Code128
 * Length1 - Use to set decode lengths (default - 0).
 * Length2 - Use to set decode lengths (default - 55).
-* Redundancy - Sets the reader to read the bar code twice before accepting data.
+* Redundancy - Sets the reader to read the barcode twice before accepting data.
 * Enable Plain Code 128 - Flag to enable other 128 sub types (besides GS1-128 and ISBT-128).
 * Enable GS1-128 - Set the GS1 128 subtype.
 * Enable ISBT128 - Set the ISBT128 subtype.